atom/atom-babel7-transpiler/README.md

-# atom-babel6-transpiler
+# atom-babel7-transpiler

-This project implements an [Atom package transpiler]() that transpiles your package's files with Babel 6.
+This project implements an Atom package transpiler that transpiles your package's files with Babel 7.

 ## Usage